Gardens by the Bay: Conservatories

-The construction of the glasshouses is special in two ways.
-First of all by being able to have such large a glass-roof without additional interior support (such as columns).
-Secondly, because the constructions aim strongly at minimizing the environmental footprint.
-Rainwater is collected from the surface and circulated in the cooling system which is connected to the Supertrees.
-The Supertrees are used both to vent hot air and to cool circulated water.
+The construction of glasshouses is special: having such a large glass roof without additional interior support (such as columns) and aiming to minimize the environmental footprint.
+Rainwater is collected from the surface and circulated in the cooling system connected to the Supertrees.
+The Supertrees are used to vent hot air and cool circulated water.

 Flower Dome

 The Flower Dome is the largest greenhouse in the world as listed in the 2015 Guinness Book of World Records at 1.2 hectares (3.0 acres) and replicates a cool-dry mediterranean climate.
-It features a changing display, the flower field, and eight other gardens, namely The Baobabs, Succulent Garden, Australian Garden, South African Garden, South American Garden, Olive Grove, California Garden and the Mediterranean Garden.
-These eight gardens exhibit exotic flowers and plants from the Mediterranean and semi-arid regions from five different continents.
+It features a changing display area, the flower field, and eight other themed gardens, namely The Baobabs, Succulent Garden, Australian Garden, South African Garden, South American Garden, Olive Grove, California Garden and the Mediterranean Garden.
+These eight gardens exhibit exotic flowers and plants from the Mediterranean and semi-arid regions from five continents.

 Here is the list of some plants growing in the Flower Dome:

+The flower displays, located predominantly in the flower field, are six to eight horticulturally-themed shows held annually.
+Each flower display reflects different seasons and festivals, focused on one type or a collection of plants and flowers such as dahlias, cherry blossoms, tulips, roses, and poinsettias.

+The Flower Dome also features several sculptures, such as a collection of 40 different driftwood animals by James Doran-Webb, Bruno Catalano's La Famille De Voyageurs, and Yayoi Kusama's Kei-Chan.

 Cloud Forest

 The Cloud Forest is higher but slightly smaller at 0.8 ha.
 It replicates the cool moist conditions found in tropical mountain regions between 1000 m and 3000 m above sea level, found in South-East Asia, Central- and South America.
-It features a 42 m "Cloud Mountain."
+It features a 42 m "Cloud Mountain".
 After ascending to the top by an elevator, visitors descend the mountain via a circular path which crosses underneath the 35 m waterfall multiple times.

-The "Cloud Mountain" itself is an intricate structure completely clad in epiphytes such as orchids, ferns, peacock ferns, spike- and clubmosses, bromeliads and anthuriums.
-The design by Grant Associates was inspired by the Maiden Hair Fungus and consists of a number of levels, each with a different theme, including The Lost World, The Cavern, The Waterfall View, The Crystal Mountain, The Cloud Forest Gallery, The Cloud Forest Theatre and The Secret Garden.
+The "Cloud Mountain" itself is an intricate structure entirely clad in epiphytes such as orchids, ferns, spikemosses and clubmosses, bromeliads and anthuriums.
+The Maiden Hair Fungus inspired the design by Grant Associates and consists of many levels, each with a different theme, including The Lost World, The Cavern, The Waterfall View, The Crystal Mountain, The Cloud Forest Gallery, The Cloud Forest Theatre and The Secret Garden.

 The following is a partial list of plants growing in the Cloud Forest:

-In April 2022, a Maori kuwaha sculpture was presented to Singapore by Prime Minister Jacinda Ardern of New Zealand during her first official trip abroad since the 2020 pandemic.
-Representing strong friendship between New Zealand and Singapore, it is the work of master carvers from New Zealand's Maori Arts and Crafts institute.
+In April 2022, a Māori kūwaha (meeting house) sculpture was presented to Singapore by Prime Minister Jacinda Ardern, of New Zealand, during her first official trip abroad since the 2020 pandemic.
+Symbolising strong ties and a friendship between New Zealand and Singapore, it is the work of master carvers from the New Zealand Māori Arts and Crafts Institute.

+Other sculptures in the Cloud Forest include Dale Chihuly's Ethereal White Persians, Marc Quinn's The Rush of Nature, Paul Baliker's A Matter of Time, and a series of four botanical "hybrid" sculptures by Makoto Azuma.